xlwings/xlwings/docs/installation.rst

 xlwings PRO requires additionally the ``cryptography`` and ``Jinja2`` packages which come pre-installed with Anaconda.
 Otherwise, install them via pip or conda.

-With pip, you can also run ``pip install xlwings[pro]`` which will take care of the extra dependencies for xlwings PRO.
+With pip, you can also run ``pip install "xlwings[pro]"`` which will take care of the extra dependencies for xlwings PRO.

 Dependencies
 ------------